-Generating ideas is, of course, a crucial part of innovation, so those on the innovation team must feel free to share their ideas without worry about being judged.
-Not every idea will be worth trying, but one or a small number of them will be worthy of prototyping.
+Generating ideas is, of course, a crucial part of innovation.
+So those on the innovation team must feel free to share their ideas without worrying about being judged.
+Not every idea will be worth trying.
+But one or a small number of them will be worthy of prototyping.

 Before an innovative process can be deployed, however, it’s essential that it be tested thoroughly, under as many foreseeable conditions as you can envision.
 This allows you to work through as many potential problems as possible with less risk.
 Only when an innovative process has been tested thoroughly should it go live.